divelab/lgcn/README.md

 ## Methods

 In this work, we propose the learnable graph convolution layer (LGCL).
-Based on LGCL. we propose the learnable graph convolutional networks.
+Based on LGCL.
+We propose the learnable graph convolutional networks.

 ### Learnable Graph Convolution Layer